chadkluck/serverless-deploy-pipeline-atlantis/README-3-CloudFormation-Deploy-Stack.md

-# Create or Update Deploy CloudFormation Stack Using toolchain.yml
+# Create or Update Deploy CloudFormation Stack Using pipeline-toolchain.yml

-The Toolchain.yml file is a CloudFormation template that creates the deployment pipeline for your application.
+The pipeline-toolchain.yml file is a CloudFormation template that creates the deployment pipeline for your application.
 The generated CloudFormation stack will have `*-deploy` appended to the name and will be assigned to a specific branch (test, beta, prod, main, etc) which will also be in its name.

-The pipeline monitors a specific branch in the CodeCommit repository and automatically kicks off a deployment when changes are commited to it.
+The pipeline monitors a specific branch in the CodeCommit repository and automatically kicks off a deployment when changes are committed to it.
 The application has its own CloudFormation infrastructure stack with `*-infrastructure` appended to it.
-These are all the resources (S3, API Gateway, Lambda, DynamoDb, etc) needed to run your application.
+The infrastructure stack manages all the resources (S3, API Gateway, Lambda, DynamoDb, etc) needed to run your application.
+The deploy stack only manages the pipeline and only needs to be updated if you are modifying the way the pipeline operates.

-## Install
+## Deploy Pipeline Stack Creation Options

 There are 3 ways to install the deployment pipeline.

-1. Upload `toolchain.yml` through the CloudFormation web console
+1. Upload `pipeline-toolchain.yml` through the CloudFormation web console
 2. Point to the 63K Labs S3 bucket through the CloudFormation web console
-3. Use `cli-generate.py` from the command line
+3. Use the AWS CLI (Command Line Interface)

 ## Edit or Replace Existing CloudFormation -deploy Stacks

-NOTE: This **Deploy** template is for **Deploy (-deploy)** stacks! **NOT** your application **Infrastructure (-infrastructure)** stacks!
+NOTE: This **pipeline-toolchain.yml** template is for **Deploy Pipeline (-deploy)** stacks! **NOT** your application **Infrastructure (-infrastructure)** stacks!

 If you are replacing the entire contents of the template file then you can do this one of two ways:

-1. Upload `toolchain.yml` from your local machine
+1. Upload `pipeline-toolchain.yml` from your local machine
 2. Point to the 63klabs S3 Bucket (or your own bucket)
 3. Edit Template "In Place" in the Template Designer